dalealleshouse/zero-to-devops/README.md

 options](https://kubernetes.io/docs/getting-started-guides/) for running
 virtually anywhere, including on premise.

-The demo utilizes [Minikube](https://github.com/kubernetes/minikube) as a lightweight option for demo purposes only.
-For other cluster options, adjust the URL on line 49 of [html-frontend/index.html](/html-frontend/index.html).
+This demo utilizes [Minikube](https://github.com/kubernetes/minikube).
+For other cluster options, adjust the STATUS_HOST environment variable on line 23 of the [html-frontend](/kube/html-frontend.dply.yml) deployment file.

 ## Minikube